Tangut language

 Tangut was one of the official languages of the Western Xia dynasty, founded by the Tangut people in northwestern China.
 The Western Xia was annihilated by the Mongol Empire in 1227.
 The Tangut language has its own script, the Tangut script.
 The latest known text written in the Tangut language, the Tangut dharani pillars, dates to 1502, suggesting that the language was still in use nearly three hundred years after the collapse of Western Xia.

 Classification

-Since the 2010s, more Tangutologists have classified Tangut as a Qiangic and/or Gyalrongic language.
+Since the 2010s, Tangutologists have commonly classified Tangut as a Qiangic or Gyalrongic language.
 On the basis of both morphological and lexical evidence, Lai et al. (2020) classify Tangut as a West Gyalrongic language.

+Beaudouin (2023a,b) showed that Tangut was a Horpa language, a subgroup of the Qiangic languages.
+He hypothesizes a position between the Northern (Stodsde) and Central (Stau, Geshiza) lects, proposing a tentative Urheimat around the place where the Erkai variety is spoken today within Ngawa, Sichuan.

 Rediscovery

 Modern research into the Tangut languages began in the late 19th century and early 20th century when S. W. Bushell, Gabriel Devéria, and Georges Morisse separately published decipherments of a number of Tangut characters found on Western Xia coins, in a Chinese–Tangut bilingual inscription on a stele at Wuwei, Gansu, and in a copy of the Tangut translation of the Lotus Sutra.

 The majority of extant Tangut texts were excavated at Khara-Khoto in 1909 by Pyotr Kozlov, and the script was identified as that of the Tangut state of Xixia.
 Such scholars as Aleksei Ivanovich Ivanov, Ishihama Juntaro (石濱純太郎), Berthold Laufer, Luo Fuchang (羅福萇), Luo Fucheng (羅福成), and Wang Jingru (王靜如) have contributed to research on the Tangut language.
 The most significant contribution was made by the Russian scholar Nikolai Aleksandrovich Nevsky (1892–1937), who compiled the first Tangut dictionary and reconstructed the meaning of a number of Tangut grammatical particles, thus making it possible to actually read and understand Tangut texts.
 His scholarly achievements were published posthumously in 1960 under the title Tangutskaya Filologiya (Tangut Philology), and the scholar was eventually (and posthumously) awarded the Soviet Lenin Prize for his work.
 The understanding of the Tangut language is far from perfect: although certain aspects of the morphology (Ksenia Kepping, The Morphology of the Tangut Language, Moscow: Nauka, 1985) and grammar (Tatsuo Nishida, Seika go no kenkyū, etc.) are understood, the syntactic structure of Tangut remains largely unexplored.